 The coefficients \(\Delta_{i,g}\) capture the incremental sum of squared errors: \( \Delta_{i,g} = \|x_i-\mu_g\|^2 - \|x_i-\mu_{g^*(i)}\|^2, \) where \(g^*(i)\) denotes the current cluster assignment of sample \(i\).
 The binary decision variable \(d_{i,g}=1\) indicates reassigning \(i\) to cluster \(g\).

-Problem~\eqref{eqn:qubo} can be converted to a QUBO suitable for quantum optimization by embedding the hard constraints as penalty terms in the Hamiltonian.
+Problem~\eqref{eqn:qubo} is converted to a QUBO suitable for quantum optimization by embedding the hard constraints as penalty terms in a Hamiltonian.
 Let \( \lambda \;=\; \sum_{i\in S}\sum_{g\in\mathcal K}\bigl|\Delta_{i,g}\bigr| \;+\;\varepsilon,\ \varepsilon>0, \) which is strictly larger than the maximum possible variation of the linear cost over all assignments.
 Any infeasible solution therefore incurs an energy penalty of at least \(\lambda\), guaranteeing it ranks above every feasible configuration, as shown in Proposition~\ref{prop:lambda}.
 With this choice of \(\lambda\), one-hot, must-link, and cannot-link constraints translate into the following quadratic penalties:

 The full QUBO Hamiltonian is